OSGeo/gdal/gdal/doc/source/drivers/raster/hdf4.rst

 -  SeaWiFS Level 3 Standard Mapped Image Products (**SEAWIFS_L3**)

 By default the hdf4 driver only reads the gcps from every 10th row and column from EOS_SWATH datasets.
-You can change this behaviour by setting the GEOL_AS_GCPS environment variable to PARTIAL (default), NONE, or FULL.
+You can change this behavior by setting the GEOL_AS_GCPS environment variable to PARTIAL (default), NONE, or FULL.